Learning to Extend Molecular Scaffolds with Structural Motifs: Architecture

-We then normalize all scores across the graph, and use them to construct a weighted sum of the transformed representations.
-To normalize the scores, we consider either passing them through a softmax (which results in a head that implements a weighted mean) or a sigmoid (weighted sum).
+Specifically, we compute the scores $s^i(h_v)$ for all of the nodes, normalize across the graph using $\mathsf{normalize}$, and then use them to construct a weighted sum of the transformed representations $t^i(h_v)$.
+For the normalization function we consider either passing the scores through a softmax (which results in a head that implements a weighted mean) or a sigmoid (weighted sum).
 We use 32 heads for the encoder GNN, and 16 heads for the partial graphs GNN.
 In both cases, half of the heads use a softmax normalization, while the other half uses sigmoid.
+The outputs from all heads are concatenated to form the final graph-level vector; as different heads use different normalization functions (softmax or sigmoid), this is in spirit related to Principal Neighborhood Aggregation~\citep{corso2020principal}, but here used for graph-level readout instead of aggregating node-level messages.

 Our node aggregation layer allows to construct a powerful graph-level representation; its dimensionality can be adjusted by varying the number of heads and the output dimension of the transformations $t_i$.
 For input graphs we use a 512-dimensional graph-level representation (which is then transformed to produce the mean and standard deviation of a 512-dimensional latent code $z$), and for partial graphs we use 256 dimensions.